-This is also the same BBC that “overlooked” (aka conspired to keep) one the most prolific high-profile pedophiles in the public eye and out of jail up to his death: Yes, the disgusting cigar-chomping monster and BBC employee Jimmy Savile.
+This is the same BBC that “overlooked” the illegal activities of one of the most prolific high-profile pedophiles, who was out of jail up until the time of his death.
+Yes, the disgusting, cigar-chomping, monster and BBC employee Jimmy Savile.

-I am not having the BBC, the Slimes and The Guardian of all kakistocratic media institutions, gaslighting me that disbelieving proven liars is the same thing as having a delusional mental illness.
+I am not allowing the BBC, the Slimes, The Guardian or any other of kakistocratic media institutions to gaslight me into believing that questioning proven liars is the same thing as having a delusional mental illness.
 They would be better served by crawling back under their slimy rocks.

-“Definition—Conspiracy Theory: any conclusion in the context of any topic that 60 Minutes doesn’t want mentioned, discussed, or researched.”–J Orlin Grabbe
+Any conclusion in the context of any topic that CNN, BBC, Fakebook or The New York Slimes doesn’t want mentioned, discussed or researched.

 Now — like some real-world merger of “Brave New World,” East Germany circa 1953, and “1984” — they are going to expand the definitions to incorporate the label “domestic violent terrorist” into their lexicon.